cualquiercosa327/smbpractice/README.md

 	* Number of frames left on frame-rule when beating area.
 	* Standard game timer.

 The values are not updated continuously, as it was pretty hard to make any sense of it.
-Instead, they are updated at certain events.
+Instead, they are updated at certain checkpoints.
 All values are updated when you exit an area, by a pipe, a vine or by completing the level.

 In addition, the current frame and frame-rule are also updated when you would normally get score.

 # Build Instructions